cocoatoucher/Glide/Docs/Components.md

 ##### - TextureAnimator Component
 Component that is used to play texture animation actions on the entity's sprite node.
 Uses `SKAction`s for the actual animations and uses predefined trigger ids to switch between playing animations.

+##### - AudioPlayer Component
+Component that is used to add and play audio effects on the entity's sprite node.
+Uses `SKAudioNodes`s as clips for playing audio and uses predefined trigger ids to play/stop associated clips.

 ## Movement related components

 ##### - HorizontalMovement Component